-The cost barrier is low compared to other business models and which makes it perfect for anyone who wants to start a business but doesn’t have a lot of money to spare.
+The cost barrier is low compared to other business models, which makes it perfect for anyone who wants to start a business but doesn’t have a lot of money to start.
 You can start your Kindle business for as low as $250 if you’re thoughtful.

-But a safer number would be around $400 if you include all the bells and whistles to makes sure your business is a success.
+But a safer number would be around $400 if you include all the bells and whistles to make sure your business is a success.

 And I mean super fast.